picketbox/picketbox-quickstarts/simple-jpa-auth/README.md

 The example can be deployed using Maven from the command line or from Eclipse using JBoss Tools.

+To login, please use: admin/admin.
+You can check the org.picketbox.quickstarts.authentication.jpa.DatabaseInitializer for more information about how users are populated.

 System requirements
 -----------